 Start your first day with a self-guided walking tour around the city’s downtown area.
 Begin on Lille Ovregaten, with its flower-strewn squares, and wander to Bergen cathedral, which is well worth a visit.
 Recorded as far back as 1181, it’s dedicated to Saint Olave and today is an acoustically ideal venue for concerts.
 Look out for Tanks School, the renowned composer Edvard Grieg’s alma mater, as you stroll towards the harbour.
 At the far end, you’ll spot the prominent Rosenkrantz Tower and Håkon’s Hall of the 13th century Bergenhus fortress.

-If time allows, head northwest to the Nordnes peninsula for the Akvariet Aquarium, with one of the greatest collections of marine fauna in Europe.
+Later, head northwest to the Nordnes peninsula for the Akvariet Aquarium, with one of the greatest collections of marine fauna in Europe.
 Seals and penguins live alongside carp, reptiles and a shoal of herring.

-Drinking is integral to the country’s culture; join in with a bar hop around the city centre.
-Pub Henrik Øl og Vinstove is the destination for beer, with over 50 Scandinavian brews on tap, while restaurant/bar Lysverket is considered the most sophisticated cocktail spot in town.
+Drinking is integral to the country’s culture.
+Join in with a bar hop around the city centre.
+Pub Henrik Øl og Vinstove is the destination for beer, with over 50 Scandinavian brews on tap.
+We also recommend a visit to restaurant/bar Lysverket which is considered the most sophisticated cocktail spot in town.